 - Do not procrastinate, you cannot do an application in one hour!

 - Always apply for Federal Student Aid as well as scholarships

 - Keep your eyes open: a scholarship may be in your backyard

 - Check spelling and accuracy of your application

 - Remember, most scholarships are awarded based on the scholarship essays or essay questions!

 Only those with a lawful presence in the US may qualify for MCCCD scholarships or federal financial aid.
 Any information you provide about your legal status when you apply for financial aid or scholarships may be subject to mandatory reporting to federal immigration authorities under AZ law.

-THE MARICOPA COMMUNITY COLLEGES FOUNDATION SCHOLARSHIP IS NOW OPEN!
+MARICOPA FOUNDATION SCHOLARSHIP ARE NOW AVAILABLE!

 Hundreds of Scholarships, One Application!